sagemath/trac_to_gh/Issue 5325.md

 # Issue 5325: Make an optional spkg for basemap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5325

 Original creator: jason